 Truthfully, it is impossible to give an answer in favour of either concept without objectively analysing the disadvantages and advantages of both systems.
-It is also impossible to give an answer to the ducted vs ductless fume cupboard question without prior knowledge of the intended usage.
+It is also impossible to give an answer to the ducted vs ductless fume hood question without prior knowledge of the intended usage.
 Therefore, to help make a qualified decision, it is important to examine how and where the hood will be used.

 Equally as important is to determine what will happen within the hood and how each hood type affects its environment.
 Objectively analysing the disadvantages and advantages of both systems requires exact knowledge of chemical usage and project type.